grafana/grafana/docs/sources/enterprise/access-control/usage-scenarios.md

 ## Allow Editors to create new custom roles

-By default, Grafana Server Admin is the only user who can create and manage custom roles.
+By default, the Grafana Server Admin is the only user who can create and manage custom roles.
 If you want your users to do the same, you have two options:

-1. First option is to create a built-in role assignment and map `fixed:permissions:admin:edit` and `fixed:permissions:admin:read` fixed roles to the `Editor` built-in role.
+1. Create a built-in role assignment and map `fixed:permissions:admin:edit` and `fixed:permissions:admin:read` fixed roles to the `Editor` built-in role.
-1. Second option is to [create a custom role]({{< ref "#create-your-custom-role" >}}) with `roles.builtin:add` and `roles:write` permissions, and create a built-in role assignment for `Editor` organization role.
+1. [Create a custom role]({{< ref "#create-your-custom-role" >}}) with `roles.builtin:add` and `roles:write` permissions, then create a built-in role assignment for `Editor` organization role.

-Note that in any scenario, your `Editor` would be able to create and manage roles only with the permissions they have, or with a subset of them.
+Note that any user with the ability to modify roles can only create, update or delete roles with permissions they themselves have been granted.
+For example, a user with the `Editor` role would be able to create and manage roles only with the permissions they have, or with a subset of them.